coveredinc/security-scan-toolbox/README.md

 Ensure you have the necessary permissions to access the Docker socket and AWS credentials.
 For AWS SSO profiles, run `aws sso login --profile <your-aws-profile>` before scanning.

 ---

-This README is intended to evolve as new tools and features are added.
-Contributions and updates are welcome!